1

 燕昭王善其書,曰:「先人嘗有德蘇氏,子之之亂而蘇氏去燕。 燕欲報仇於齊,非蘇氏莫可。」 乃召蘇代,復善待之,與謀伐齊。 竟破齊,湣王出走。

-King Zhao of Yan approved of his book and said: 'My ancestors once had virtue toward the Su clan.
+King Zhao of Yan approved of his letter and said: 'My ancestors once showed favor to the Su clan.
 When Zi Zhi's chaos occurred, the Su clan left Yan.
 Yan wishes to repay enmity to Qi.
 None other than the Su clan can do it.'
 Then he summoned Su Dai, treated him well again, and planned with him to attack Qi.
 In the end they broke Qi, and King Min fled.

 54